MoFEM/mofem-cephas/media/paper.md

   crack front.
-Applying this technique, it is almost effortless to construct transition elements between domains with different problem formulation and physics, e.g. from two-field mixed formulation to a single-field, or elements with an anisotropic approximation order, e.g. solid shells with arbitrary high approximation order on the surface and arbitrary low order through the thickness of the shell.
+Applying this technique, it is almost effortless to construct transition elements between domains with different problem formulation and physics, e.g. from two-field mixed formulation to a single-field, or elements with an anisotropic approximation order, e.g. solid shells with arbitrary higher approximation order on the surface and arbitrary lower order through the thickness of the shell.
 This approach also sets the benchmark in terms of how finite element codes are implemented, introducing a concept of *user-defined data operators* acting on fields that are associated with entities (vertices,